skijit/notes/music/misc-production/gain-staging.md

         - this is the kind we care about
     2. Output / Playback
         - Not much we can do about this... (buy a nicer stereo?)
-- Noise introduced by signal media:
+- Noise introduced by signal domains:
     - **Acoustic**
         - it is the SPL volume of the room when everything is off and quiet
     - **Analog Electronics**